lishengzxc/duing/README.md

 Welcome~

 ## Donate
 You can get all "duing"s by **img.lishengcn.cn**.
 If it make you convenience, you may help me to get one or two stable and better server.
-(I don't mean now is not stable, now is stable enough for the current user)
+(I don't mean now is not stable, now is stable enough for the current user.)

 <img src="https://github.com/lishengzxc/duing/blob/master/qrcode.jpg?raw=true" width="180">